Life As a Reporter or Correspondent

 - Write online blog entries that address news developments or offer additional information, opinions, or commentary on news events.

-Reporters and Correspondents state the following job skills are important in their day-to-day work.
+When polled, Reporters and Correspondents say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.